TOP

 2019 The Korean Government issues domestic green and sustainability bonds (Foreign Exchange Equalization Fund Bond) that raise USD500m

-Guidelines on the management of the socially responsible investing segment are set out
+Guidelines on the management of the SRI(Socially Responsible Investment) bonds market(Currently ESG Data Platform) are set out

-2020 In Jun., The KRX launches a segment dedicated to SRI bonds / The International Capital Market Association(ICMA) announces the Sustainability-Linked Bond Principles
+2020 In Jun., The KRX launches SRI(Socially Responsible Investment) bonds market(Currently ESG Bonds Data Platform) / The International Capital Market Association(ICMA) announces the Sustainability-Linked Bond Principles

 In Aug., The Green Finance Taskforce is launched (comprising ministries and authorities, such as the Financial Services Commission and Ministry of Environment, policy financing institutions, private financial companies, advisory group)